 Day 26-27.
 Zanzibar - Northern Beaches Highlights.
 Zanzibar, Northern Beaches, Tanzania.Spices are grown in plantations outside Stone town and you can take day tours to visit these and have your senses dazzled by the tastes and scents experienced.
 If it’s white sand, sparkling ocean and hot sun you prefer – head to the northern beaches and enjoy the Indian Ocean at its best.
 Try snorkelling and diving, indulge in some sumptuous seafood, or simply relax beneath a coconut palm with a cocktail and a good book.

 Day 28.
-Zanzibar to Dar es SalaamLeaving the tropical spice island we head back to mainland on the ferry and to our truck awaiting us at camp.
+Zanzibar to Dar es SalaamLeaving the tropical spice island we head back to the mainland on the ferry and to our Acacia vehicle awaiting us at camp.
 The evening is enjoyed with the group reminiscing about our island adventures

 Day 29.
 Dar es Salaam to Mikumi Highlights.
 Mikumi National Park, Tanzania.Driving west we pass through the Mikumi National Park and possibly spot some giraffe or elephant browsing the nearby trees.
 The Park forms the north-western border of the great Selous Game Reserve.

 Day 30.
 Mikumi to IringaHeading into the highlands we wind our way through the Baobab Valley and on to the small farming village of Iringa.

 Day 31.
 Iringa to Chitimba BeachBidding farewell to Tanzania we make our way back down the Rift Valley Escarpment and into Malawi.

 Day 33.
 Chitimba to Kande BeachToday we pass through the town of Mzuzu and stock up on supplies in the local market before heading to the central lake area and our camp at Kande Beach.